 Check out this video where we talked about allowance and salary.

-When it comes to teaching kids about how income tax works, you don’t need to make them help you with your income tax filing or bring them to your tax preparer’s office (though, we recommend that you consider doing that too).
+When it comes to the best way to teach your kids about taxes and how income tax works, you don’t need to make them help you with your income tax filing or bring them to your tax preparer’s office (though, we recommend that you consider doing that too).
 To start, however, like we always say, try and teach them about money and finance by using examples that they can relate to.

 Let’s say, for example, that your older teen has a desire to spend money on something rather expensive.
 Perhaps they want to share a limousine with their friends for prom.
-A great way to help them save money and teach them how income tax works is to collect an income tax from their allowance.
+Collecting an income tax from their allowance can be a great way to help to save money and one of the best way to teach your kids about taxes.

 When it comes time for the child to contribute their share of money to cover the price of the limousine for prom, you can return all of that “tax” money you collected in the form of a “tax refund.”
 It is essential to remind your child that this windfall comes from their own money, and it is not some gift.
 It is a simple and easy way to teach the child exactly how income tax works on the most basic level.